Frequently asked questions about Juno Child Insurance.

 While many employers choose to match their child insurance start date with their other benefits, we can start at any time you choose.
 Your employees do not have to enroll to be covered.

 Finally, we’ll provide a number of internal communication and marketing resources to you to help educate your employees on this exciting new benefit!

 If an employee leaves the company, do we continue to pay?

 In general, when an employee leaves you do not need to continue to pay the premium for their children, regardless of whether the employee is currently receiving benefits.
 However, in certain rare situations, such as if an employee with children dies, you will continue to pay the premium for those children for one full year from the date of your employee’s death.

 Where is Juno available?

-Juno is currently available to qualifying employers in nearly all states – exceptions include those with a principal place of business in New York, New Jersey, or Massachusetts.
-Juno is available to employees in every U.S. state and territory.
+Juno is currently available to qualifying employers in nearly all states – exceptions include those with a principal place of business only in New York, New Jersey, North Carolina, or Massachusetts.
+Juno is available to employees in every U.S. state, D.C., Puerto Rico, and Canada.